 Several friends from elsewhere called to see how I was faring with the monster hurricane making the news across the county.
 After twice explaining the disconnect between what they were being told and what was actually happening, I decided to write an article about it.

-For all of you watching the hurricane, here is an actual live photo taken from the screened-in balcony in Boca Raton, Florida at 10:03 am Monday Sep 2, 2019.
+And here is a live photo I took in Boca Raton, Florida at 10:03 am Monday Sep 2, 2019

 When we turned on a college football game on Saturday, the network had already gone to permanent picture-in-picture at the lower right corner of the screen.
 Then they ratcheted up the tension with the rare picture-in-picture-in-picture, a visual triple lutz given a 9.6 by the judges.